Potential research topics

 What else would you include?

-Yvonne Coleman is an accomplished dietitian with 30+ years of experience in aged care.
-Her mission is to make information concerning the interactions between medication and nutrition public and easy to access, having created the most comprehensive resource on the matter.
+Yvonne Coleman has 30+ years of experience in aged care as a dietitian.
+Her mission is to make information about interactions between medicines and nutrition easy to access for those working in the healthcare sector.
+She has created a comprehensive resource identifying drug-nutrient and drug-food interactions from a nutrition perspective.

 Her areas of competency include food science & nutrition, dietetics and health education.
 You can find out more about her work on LinkedIn, AusMed, the Enlightened Pharmacist podcast, and The FX Medicine Podcast.